mjruttenberg/python-pageobject-article/README.md

 # python-pageobject-article
-This is the code related to the article on https://wonderproxy.com/blog (full path TBC)
+This is the code related to the article on https://wonderproxy.com/blog/automation-testing-with-python/

 The script file is theinternet_scripted.py